April 17, 2026

 Step 6: Build a pipeline for new feature releases

-This is where most enablement programs fall apart.
+Feature releases are the hardest part of an enablement program to keep current.
 Product ships a feature on Tuesday.
 Marketing sends a one-pager Wednesday.
-By the following Monday, reps have archived the announcement, and when a prospect asks about it on a call two weeks later, the rep has nothing.
+By the following Monday, the announcement is buried, and when a prospect asks about the feature on a call two weeks later, the rep has nothing.

 Build a repeatable release-to-certified pipeline: